Georg-Hans Reinhardt

-Georg-Hans Reinhardt (1 March 1887 – 23 November 1963) was a German general and war criminal during World War II.
+Georg-Hans Reinhardt (1 March 1887 – 23 November 1963) was a German general of the Wehrmacht during World War II, who was subsequently convicted of war crimes.
 He commanded the 3rd Panzer Army from 1941 to 1944, and Army Group Centre in 1944 and 1945, reaching the rank of colonel general (Generaloberst).

 Following the war, Reinhardt was tried in the High Command Trial, as part of the Subsequent Nuremberg Trials.
 He was found guilty of war crimes and crimes against humanity and sentenced to 15 years.
 He was released in 1952.

 World War II

 Born in 1887, Reinhardt fought during World War I. He commanded the 4th Panzer Division during the Invasion of Poland in September 1939.
 In the 1940 Battle of France, Reinhardt commanded the XXXXI Panzer Corps.

 Operation Barbarossa

 In 1941, Reinhardt and XLI Panzer Corps were deployed on the Eastern Front for Operation Barbarossa, the invasion of the Soviet Union in June.
 In late June Reinhardt's Corps defeated the Soviet 3rd Mechanised & 12th Mechanised Corps in the Battle of Raseiniai and destroyed over 700 Soviet tanks.
 His force led the advance of Army Group North to the outskirts of Leningrad in October.
-As all German corps on the Eastern Front, Reinhardt's corps implemented the criminal Commissar Order.
+As did all German corps on the Eastern Front, Reinhardt's corps implemented the criminal Commissar Order.
 According to reports from subordinate units, the order was carried out on a widespread basis.